dani-wilson/m0_github_challenge/github_steps.md

 5. Refresh the repository in github to see that it was done properly

 I am making more changes to this file

+I am yet again adding more changes to this.
+FOR THE SAKE OF PRACTICE!